 Every day we are bombarded with toxic chemical “solutions” to our health problems in the form of products that often mask or dull the root of the problem rather than relieve or even cure it.
 As more of us seek out more natural alternatives for our own well-being, it only makes sense that we would do the same for our beloved pets.

-As is the case with any holistic or even Do-It-Yourself solution, especially ones that concern our health or our dog’s health, it is imperative that we do the research to be sure that we aren’t doing more harm than good.
+As is the case with any holistic remedies or Do-It-Yourself solutions, especially ones that concern our health or our dog’s health, it is imperative that we do the research to be sure that we aren’t doing more harm than good.

 One of the trendiest all-natural “cure-all” products in recent years has been Apple Cider Vinegar – the same stuff sold for just a couple of bucks a gallon at your local supermarket.

 Far less acidic than regular distilled vinegar, Apple Cider Vinegar has been in use by mankind for thousands of years but even today opinions are mixed about the science (or lack of) behind the many claims made by its advocates.
 It is definitely not a “cure-all” for humans or for dogs, but there appears to be some validity to its use.

 For dogs that suffer from itchy, bothersome skin infections or irritations, Apple Cider Vinegar has been a proven remedy for centuries, according to Psoriasis.org

 Apple Cider Vinegar is readily available at most grocery stores for a relatively low price, but this advice gets twice as nice once you realize that the ideal solution is a 50/50 ratio of ACV to water – so a little really will go a long way if used properly.